cqdetdev/plugin/docs/plugin-architecture.md

 ### Manager responsibilities

 * Load plugin definitions from `plugins/plugins.yaml`.
+* Start a gRPC server on a configurable port (default: 50050).
 * Launch plugin processes (optional) and set standard environment variables:
   * `DF_PLUGIN_ID`
-  * `DF_PLUGIN_GRPC_ADDRESS`
+  * `DF_PLUGIN_SERVER_ADDRESS`
-* Dial each plugin’s gRPC endpoint (using HTTP/2 prior knowledge) and open the bidirectional `EventStream`.
+* Accept incoming connections from plugins and match them to configurations by plugin ID.
 * Perform the initial handshake:
-  1. Send `HostHello`.
+  1. Send `HostHello` after plugin connects.
-  2. Wait for `PluginHello` and register declared commands.
+  2. Wait for `PluginHello` (sent as first message by plugin) and register declared commands.
   3. Wait for `EventSubscribe` to activate event routing.
 * Bridge Dragonfly events to plugins through `PluginPlayerHandler` / `PluginWorldHandler` wrappers.
 * Consume `PluginToHost` messages, applying actions and logging output.
-* Gracefully close plugins on shutdown by sending `HostShutdown` and cancelling the stream context.
+* Gracefully close plugins on shutdown by sending `HostShutdown` and stopping the gRPC server.

 The `Manager` is constructed in `main.go` immediately after the server is created and attaches world and player handlers.
 Player handlers surface join/quit/chat/command/block-break events.
 World handlers currently surface